 Climate Change - Educators will participate in learning activities designed by a collaborative of seven national organizations including the National Oceanic and Atmospheric Administration (NOAA), National Aeronautics and Space Administration, the Environmental Protection Agency, U.S. Fish and Wildlife service, the National Parks service, and U.S. Forest Service.

-Conservation: People and Animals - Participants will explore positive and negative interactions between humans and animals in ecosystems, learn about conservation efforts in which Blank Park Zoo is a partner, and how to connect with researchers and conservationists committed to wildlife conservation around the world.
+Conservation: People and Animals - Participants will explore the interactions between humans and animals in ecosystems, learn about local and global conservation efforts of Blank Park Zoo, and how to connect with researchers and conservationists committed to wildlife conservation around the world.